legalh/ResumeGit/README.md

 # ResumeGit
-To generate my resume with the github project[resume](https://github.com/billryan/resume)
+To generate my resume with the github project [resume](https://github.com/billryan/resume)